 How to negotiate a house price down after a survey

-Defects picked up on a property survey give you leverage to knock down the price.
-You’ll need to pay for a homebuyer’s survey which costs around £400 but it could save you money in the long run.
+Defects picked up on a property survey can give you leverage to negotiate a lower house price.
+To do this, you’ll need to pay for a homebuyer’s survey first, which costs around £400 but it could save you money in the long run.
 The valuation instructed by the mortgage lender is a superficial inspection and is for their eyes only.

-If the problems aren’t too serious and you want to go ahead, get quotes for the work and use these to negotiate the price down.
+If the problems found from the survey aren’t too serious and you want to go ahead, get quotes for the work and use these to negotiate the price down.

 How to put an offer in on a house

-You must put your offer in writing (email is fine) to the estate agent who will pass it on to the vendor.
-Emphasise your strengths to sell your offer.
-List any caveats you have, such as the house must be taken off the market and the fixtures and fittings it must include.
+To put an offer in on a house, you must put your offer in writing (email is fine) to the estate agent who will pass it on to the vendor.
+Within the email or letter, emphasise your strengths to sell your offer.
+You should also list any caveats you have, such as the house must be taken off the market.

-If you're wondering how to negotiate a house price before you exchange, unless it’s for a legitimate reason, this is called gazundering.
-You are banking on the seller accepting a lower offer because it’s so late in the process they won’t have time to find a new buyer.
+Gazundering is when the home buyer lowers their original offer just before contracts are exchanged.
+Buyers choose to do this when they are banking on the seller accepting a lower offer because it’s so late in the process they won’t have time to find a new buyer.

-It’s not illegal because you haven’t exchanged contracts but it’s not considered fair play.
+Gazundering isn't tehcnically illegal because you haven’t exchanged contracts, but it’s not considered fair play.
 However, if house prices have dropped since you made your offer, or your own seller has gazundered you, then it may be necessary.